omaralsoudanii/bin-bash/README.md

-# An incremental list of useful linux shell commands/scripts for future reference, covering the following tools:
+This repo contains an incremental list of useful linux shell commands/scripts for future reference, covering the following tools:

+## Table of Contents
 - [General](#General)
 - [Docker](#Docker)
 - [MySQL](#MySQL)